aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ### Deploy an AWS Transfer server

+> [!NOTE]
-***Note***: If you have an existing AWS Transfer server configured to use a custom identity provider, it can be modified to use the Lambda function or API Gateway REST API instead of creating a new server.
+> If you have an existing AWS Transfer server configured to use a custom identity provider, it can be modified to use the Lambda function or API Gateway REST API instead of creating a new server.
 To do this, go to the AWS Transfer console, select the server, and click **Edit** next to the *Identity provider** section.
 If the server was not configured with a custom identity provider, or if you wish to switch between Lambda and API Gateway based providers, you will need to re-provision your AWS Transfer server.

 1. Go to the AWS Transfer console in the region where the solution is deployed and click **Create server**.